Skip to main content

 6. Consenting to direct data exchange (DDX) is required.

-Through the DDX process the IRS shares federal tax information (FTI) with the Department of Education and the colleges listed on the FAFSA to calculate a Student Aid Index.
+Through the DDX process the IRS shares federal tax information (FTI) with the Department of Education and the colleges listed on the FAFSA to calculate a Student Aid Index (SAI).
 Every contributor on the FAFSA is required to consent to DDX, even if they didn't file taxes, for the student to be eligible for federal financial aid.

-7. Student Aid Index will replace EFC.
+7. Student Aid Index (SAI) replaced EFC.

 8. Financial aid eligibility could decrease.